akalmykov/wp-content-copy-protection/readme.txt

 This plugin is also equipped with mobile text/image protection as well as a Javascript error message which is served to clients with their Javascript disabled.
 The JS error is served in addition to blank site pages which is only 'removed' once the client enables his/her JS.

-__NOTICE__

 While this will most certainly help copy-protect your content, do remember that there are many other means one could use to get their hands on your content without using the context menu.

-__Features__
+Features

-1. Disable right click function on mouse
+* Disable right click function on mouse
-2. Disable image drag and drop function
+* Disable image drag and drop function
-3. Disable combo keyboard commands (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
+* Disable combo keyboard commands (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
-4. Disable 'Hold to Copy' function on most mobile devices.
+* Disable 'Hold to Copy' function on most mobile devices.
 (Protects images and text from copy in most mobile devices)
-5. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until he/she enables Javascript
+* Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until he/she enables Javascript
-6. Automatically removes the image link URL and defaults the upload settings to 'none' (deters image theft)
+* Automatically removes the image link URL and defaults the upload settings to 'none' (deters image theft)
-7. iFrame Protection
+* iFrame Protection

-__Donations__
+Donations

 Love our work?
 Please consider making a donation via [PayPal] (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4NDAS4Y5H72HL) as this would help us keep the WP Content Copy Protection plugin alive and updated !